-These topic-based, conversational classes are held online on Saturday mornings at 9am HST for 1.5 hours and meet 12 times during a session at a cost of $340 per session.
+These topic-based, conversational classes are held online on Saturday mornings at 9am HST for 1.5 hours and meet 12 times during the Fall and Spring semesters at a cost of $340 per semester.
 The cost pays for the instructor's time and the continuation of the Niuolahiki Distance Learning program.
-Due to the nature of this online class, seating is limited to nine (9) students per class.
+Due to the nature of this online class, seating is limited to 10-12 students per class.

 No financial aid or grants are available for these non-credit, self-enrichment kamaʻilio classes, but payment plans may be considered on a case-by-case basis so that more people can take part in this wonderful opportunity to focus on strengthening their speaking skills helping to support ʻAha Pūnana Leo's vision of E ola ka ʻōlelo Hawaiʻi–The Hawaiian language shall live.

 Please email us at email@example.com if you are interested in creating a payment plan.

 The current beginner's- and intermediate-level classes with Kumu Nāʻilima is ongoing.